Dr Katherine Rawling

 Profile

 I grew up in North East England and studied History at the University of Edinburgh before completing my Masters in Women’s and Gender History at Royal Holloway, University of London.
 I then took up a career in marketing working for a large international conference company based in London.
 I returned to academic study when I received a full doctoral award from the AHRC and was awarded my Ph.D. in History from Royal Holloway, University of London in 2011.
 I have held teaching positions in Modern British Social and Cultural History and the History of Medicine at the Universities of Warwick, Greenwich and Royal Holloway, University of London.
 After a career break to have my family I joined Leeds in 2017 as a Wellcome Trust ISSF Fellow in the Medical Humanities.
-I have lectured in the history of science and medicine in the School of Philosophy, Religion and History of Science and I am currently a Lecturer in Nineteenth-Century British History in the School of History.
+I have lectured in the history of science and medicine in the School of Philosophy, Religion and History of Science and I am currently a Lecturer in Nineteenth-Century British History in the School of History and Deputy Director of Research and Innovation.

 Responsibilities